jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-may include that security researchers are not spending as much time on finding these systems with their screen doors flapping in the wind, and, lastly,84Look around at your coworkers, and use your best judgment to answer that question.
+may include that security researchers are not spending as much time on finding these systems with their screen doors flapping in the wind, and, lastly,
+Frequency
+2,679 incidents,
+2,671 with confirmed
+data disclosure
+Threat actors
+Internal (100%)
+(breaches)
+Data
+compromised
+Personal (94%),
+Internal (34%),
+Bank (14%),
+Other (12%)
+(breaches)
+Summary
+Errors have increased substantially this year, possibly indicating a rise in
+Carelessness, although it may also reflect increased data visibility with new contributors.
+More than 50% of errors were the result of Misdelivery, continuing last years trend, while other errors, such as Disposal, are declining.
+End\-users now account for 87% of
+errors, emphasizing the need for universal error\-catching controls across industries.
+What is the same?
+We can always count on people making mistakes.
+The categories of mistakes they make are consistent year over year, and while some Error varieties have been decreasing, the ranking of frequency remains the same.
+2024 DBIR Incident Classification Patterns
+Figure 46\.
+Top Action varieties in
+Miscellaneous Errors breaches
+(n\=2,586\)
+84Look around at your coworkers, and use your best judgment to answer that question.
+85Not unlike most of civilization
+48
-85Not unlike most of civilization2024 DBIR Incident Classification Patterns47criminals may be using the same tools historically utilized by researchers to discover these errors and exploiting them to steal data, which would result in the attack showing up with a Hacking action rather than Error.Classification errors, Publishing errors and Gaffes (verbal slips) are all relatively tightly packed in order of mention.
+criminals may be using the same tools historically utilized by researchers to discover these errors and exploiting them to steal data, which would result in the attack showing up with a Hacking action rather than Error.
+Classification errors, Publishing
+errors and Gaffes (verbal slips) are all relatively tightly packed in order of mention.
 Disposal errors continue to